-In a software organization, the role of a quality analyst plays a vital role from initiation till completion phase.
-Their main work is to accomplish manual testing and then move towards the automation part.
+In a software organization, the role of a quality analyst plays a vital role from initiation to the completion phase.
+Quality Analyst job description includes accomplishing manual testing and then move towards the automation part.
 They need to ensure that all the testing functionalities are working correctly.

 A quality analyst supports planning, designing, and executing a project, i.e. it involves simple to complex responsibilities.
 They work with the development team in the organization and validate the test cases considering system requirements.